 Then, there are the animals.
 You often hear about how fearless they are, how they do not sense danger from humans.
 It seems hard to believe.
 I have come across wild animals in national parks in Africa and Central America who have little exposure to humans and yet, they do fear us.
 It just seems instinctive for animals to sense that we can do them harm.

-However, these animals on the Galapagos Islands were truly oblivious to us.
+However, the animals on the Galapagos Islands were truly oblivious to us.
 The sea lions barked, walked, swam, and sunbathed mere feet from us.
 They seemed ready to push us out of the way if we foolishly became distracted and unaware of their approach.
 The marine iguanas stealthily crept to and from the beaches without a care in the world.
 Even the fantastically colourful crabs perched on rocks just above the waves of the ocean seemed unconcerned about us as we hopped from rock to rock.

-Life On the Boat
+Life Cruising On the Boat

 There wasn’t any wifi on board and no other children.
 This worked out really well.
 The adults were patient and nicely engaged with our kids and vice versa.
 A lot of stories and jokes were shared.
 All that was missing was a campfire!
-Quite frankly, I think it would have been too much for the size of the boat if there were more children on board.
+Quite frankly, I think it would have been too much for the size of the boat if there were more children on board while cruising.
 Having said that, I do not know if this was intentional on the part of the reservation department or merely luck.

-Choosing the Cruise
+Choosing The Cruise

 I found choosing the boat and the itinerary to be overwhelming.
 There were so many classes and sizes of boats with many different amenities.
 In some instances, it was hard to determine why one boat with certain amenities cost more or less than another.
 The description of the itineraries provided limited help.
-Unless you were searching for a certain type of animal or bird on your cruise, it was often hard to figure out why one island was better to visit than another.
+Unless you were searching for a certain type of animal or bird while cruising, it was often hard to figure out why one island was better to visit than another.
 The booking agent that I dealt with at www.galapagosislands.com told me that “all islands were amazing to visit” and all boats within our class were great.
 This was reassuring, but it still didn’t help me narrow down which boat and what itinerary we should select!
 I guess the good news was that an incredible experience would be waiting for us no matter what!